 Image by Stefan Hajdu Getty Images

-This colossal imambara (tomb dedicated to a Shiite holy man) is worth seeing in its own right, but the highly unusual labyrinth of corridors inside its upper floors make a visit here particularly special.
-The ticket price includes entrance to Chota Imambara, the clock tower and the Hussainabad Picture Gallery, all walking distance from here.
+This colossal imambara (Shiite tomb complex) is worth seeing in its own right, but the highly unusual labyrinth of corridors inside its upper floors make a visit here particularly special.
+The ticket price includes entrance to the Chota Imambara and Hussainabad Picture Gallery, both walking distance from here.

 The complex is accessed through two enormous gateways that lead into a huge courtyard.
-On one side is an attractive mosque, on the other a large baori (step-well), which can be explored – bring a torch (flashlight).
+On one side is the three-domed Asafri Mosque, on the other a large baoli (step-well), whose multiple levels can be explored – bring a torch (flashlight).
 At the far end of the courtyard is the huge central hall, one of the world’s largest vaulted galleries.
 Tazia (small replicas of Imam Hussain’s tomb in Karbala, Iraq) are stored inside and are paraded around during the Shiite mourning ceremony of Muharram.

 But it’s what is beyond the small entrance – intriguingly marked ‘labyrinth’ – to the left of the central hall that steals the show.
-It leads to the Bhulbhulaiya, an enticing network of narrow passageways that winds its way inside the upper floors of the tomb’s structure, eventually leading out to rooftop balconies.
-As with the step-well, it’s handy to have a torch.
+It leads to the Bhulbhulaiya, a disorientating network of narrow passageways that winds its way inside the upper floors of the tomb’s inner structure, eventually leading out to rooftop balconies.

 If you are visiting as part of an opposite-sex couple, you will be required to pay for a guide (₹100) to prevent any hanky-panky in the labyrinth (yes, we're serious).